 A top ten of small tweeps with big tweets on environment

 5. Howard Cambridge has been for many years a research associate for the Stockholm Environment Institute (SEI).
-In his tweets his 93 followers can for instance read that the SEI reached this year again an impressive second place in the global ranking of environmental institutes.
-Read his tweets on a wide range of environmental research at @HCambridge_SEI
+In his tweets, his 93 followers can, for instance, read that the SEI reached this year again an impressive second place in the global ranking of environmental institutes.
+Read his tweets on a wide range of ecological research at @HCambridge_SEI

-6. Daily information on oceans, oil spills, water pollution, floods, science and much more is shared by Rick Rigazio to his 97 followers via @CAPTRick74
+6. Rick Rigazio shares daily information on oceans, oil spills, water pollution, floods, science and much more to his 97 followers via @CAPTRick74

-7. Methane, glaciers, water and other environmental challenges are some of the diverse environmental issues that are shared by @emilywnewton.
+7. Methane, glaciers, water, and other environmental challenges are some of the diverse ecological issues that are shared by @emilywnewton.
 She is a University of Pennsylvania graduate student in environmental studies.

-9. Kathryn Pharr is senior water advisor at the State Department.
+9. Kathryn Pharr is a senior water advisor at the State Department.
 You won’t be surprised that most of her tweets are about the world’s pressing water challenges.
-Recent tweets are for instance on sanitation, water techniques for agriculture in India and the drought in Ethiopia.
+Recent tweets are, for instance, on sanitation, water techniques for agriculture in India, and the drought in Ethiopia.
 But there is much more on other issues as well, like the circular economy or oceans.
-Follow Kathryn at: @KathrynPharr
+Follow Kathryn at @KathrynPharr

-Well, this was a first list of ten.
-With your help all of them should soon have more followers and loose their position on this list.
-Let me know if this was helpful and I will share more names on another #FF Friday.
+Well, this was the first list of ten.
+With your help, all of them should soon have more followers and lose their position on this list.
+Let me know if this was helpful, and I will share more names on another #FF Friday.